Mark 13 may be a separate matter altogether.

 I'm not gonna quote the Persecution accounts here, read them for yourselves.
 My next point is what follows Persecution.
 The centerpiece of both accounts are different.

-Mt 24:15 When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:) Then let them which be in Judaea flee into the mountains:
+Mt 24:15 When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:) Then let them which be in Judaea flee into the mountains: _______________________________________________ Lu 21:20 And when ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh.
+Then let them which are in Judaea flee to the mountains |

-No reference to Daniel in Luke, no Armies surrounding the city in Matthew.
 No Abomination or Holy Place in Luke.
-Also Jerusalem is only named in Luke but that's not significant both clearly mean Jerusalem.
+Also Jerusalem is only named in

 Only the word "Desolation" and a warning to Flee to Mountains gives any basis for thinking their the same.